 Our legal practice is built on serving the individual needs of every client that walks through our doors.
 We believe, however, that having a firm grasp on business law is only the beginning of that service.
-Not only are our attorneys well-versed in all facets of Massachusetts business and corporate law, but we also have experience across an array of different industries.
+Our attorneys are experienced in all facets of business and corporate law.
 From software and information technology to professional and financial services, and everything in between, we have you covered.

-Several of our lawyers are prior start-up business owners themselves.
-This background allows SederLaw to appreciate the issues you will encounter as you start and grow your business.
+Several of our lawyers are entrepreneurss and business owners themselves.
+Our team appreciates the issues you will encounter as you start and grow your business.
 We pride ourselves on developing creative and cost-effective solutions that will help your company achieve its long-term goals.

 Contact Our Start-Ups And Early-Stage Companies Attorney Today

-If you have a start-up company or you are in the early stages of assembling your business, reach out to SederLaw.
-We can discuss our legal services and begin working for your organization today.
-Call to schedule your initial consultation.
+If you have a start-up company or you are in the early stages of assembling your business, connect with us.
+We can discuss our legal services and the options that you have.
+Call our offices.